 The VP 83 (Canajoharie Senior High School Athletic Fields) photo-simulation demonstrates a proximal view to the Facility from the Senior Soccer Field.
 VP 83 Part 1 average visual contrast rating conveys that a weakly moderate visual change may occur, however, the panelist's consensus is that proposed 5-year landscaping contributes to a reduction the Facility's visual effect.
-VP 85 was prepared from greenspace adjacent to the school building and received a Part 1 average rating of weak visual contrast, this is likely a result of the reduced visual scale of the Facility due to the distance between viewer and solar arrays.
-The Part 2 Viewpoint Sensitivity average rating for VP 85 received a Part 2 Viewpoint Sensitivity score of weakly moderate which may be contributed to the observer's location near the school building The Part 3 ratings of existing scenic quality was also rated as weakly moderate for both VPs, suggesting that the existing character of view is typical for the area.
+VP 85 was prepared from greenspace adjacent to the school building and received a Part

+Exhibit 8 Visual Impacts 1 average rating of weak visual contrast, this is likely a result of the reduced visual scale of the Facility due to the distance between viewer and solar arrays.
+The Part 2 Viewpoint Sensitivity average rating for VP 83 resulted in a weak score, indicating that fewer viewers may experience sensitivity, however, VP 85 received a Part 2 Viewpoint Sensitivity score of weakly moderate which may be contributed to the observer's location near the school building The Part 3 ratings of existing scenic quality was also rated as weakly moderate for both VPs, suggesting that the existing character of view is typical for the area.